theoriginalbit/peripheral-framework/README.md

 License
 -------

-The Peripheral-Framework developed by Joshua Asbury (@theoriginalbit) is distributed under the terms of the GPLv3 License, which can be found under the name LICENSE in the distribution.
+The Peripheral-Framework developed by Joshua Asbury (@theoriginalbit) is distributed under the terms of the Apache License version 2, which can be found under the name LICENSE in the distribution.